What We Do

 Recent Posts

-Yesterday, three of TechFreedom’s policy experts delivered remarks at the FTC’s March Open Commission Meeting.
-Their oral remarks are presented here, lightly edited for clarity....
+Yesterday, two of TechFreedom’s legal scholars delivered remarks at the FTC’s Open Commission Meeting.
+Their oral remarks are presented here, lightly edited for clarity.
+Remarks...